mdx-js/mdx/packages/remark-mdx-remove-imports/readme.md

 [![lerna][lerna-badge]][lerna]
 [![Join the community on Spectrum][spectrum-badge]][spectrum]

 Remove import nodes from the [MDXAST][].
-This is useful for scenarios where the imports aren’t needed like an MDX playground.
+This is useful for scenarios where the imports aren’t needed, like an MDX playground.

 ## Installation